-In addition to the standard interface described earlier, AutoMod also includes a manufacturing template called the simulator.
-The simulator is included with AutoMod, and it can be used to model a certain class of manufacturing problems quickly and easily.
+In addition to AutoMod's standard interface already described, AutoMod also includes a manufacturing template called the Simulator.
+The Simulator is included with AutoMod, and it can be used to model a certain class of manufacturing problems quickly and easily.